Gpap84/mobile_app_testing/README.md

 ## Contact
-For any inquiries or feedback, please contact the us at i.papadakis@snappibank.com
+For any inquiries or feedback, please contact us at i.papadakis@snappibank.com